Editor's PickWhat Is Zero Day Exploit? Risks And Why Is It Called Zero...

 Be Aware Of The Latest Threats

-When vulnerabilities are discovered in software or network, a security patch should be developed and rolled out.
-This should be done quickly and the software upgrade made available as this cuts down the risk of zero-day attacks.
+A security patch should be developed and rolled out when vulnerabilities are discovered in software or networks.
+This should be done quickly, and the software upgrade should be made available as this cuts down the risk of zero-day attacks.

-Kaspersky has a Kaspersky Threat Intelligence Portal where they have documented over 20 years data on cyber-attacks, threats and also insights.
-Kaspersky Anti Targeted Attack Platform also helps to detect threats at an early stage.
+Kaspersky has a Kaspersky Threat Intelligence Portal, which has documented over 20 years of data on cyber-attacks, threats, and insights.
+Kaspersky Anti-Tached Attack Platform also helps detect threats at an early stage.

 Why Do Vulnerabilities Pose Security Risks?

-When mistakes happen during the development of software and the building of apps and websites, they are referred to as bugs.
+When mistakes happen during software development and building apps and websites, they are referred to as bugs.

-These bugs are harmless, only that it affects the general performance of the software, app, or website.
-But when these bugs are discovered by hackers and exploited, it becomes a vulnerability and poses a security risk for the whole network.
+These bugs are harmless, only that they affect the general performance of the software, app, or website.
+But when these bugs are discovered by hackers and exploited, they become a vulnerability and pose a security risk for the whole network.

-The exploitation of these vulnerabilities could result in a leak of sensitive data, system failure, deletion, or tampering with data and other risks.
-And this can impact the finances or the reputation of the company.
+Exploiting these vulnerabilities could leak sensitive data, system failure, deletion, or tampering with data and other risks.
+This can impact the company’s finances or reputation.

 What Makes A Vulnerability A Zero-Day?

-When bugs that were considered harmless gets discovered by hackers and exploited it becomes a vulnerability.
+When bugs considered harmless are discovered by hackers and exploited, they become a vulnerability.

-When this vulnerability is exploited and exposed by the hackers before the software vendor could update or create a patch, it is referred to as zero-day because the vendor had zero-day to fix the issues discovered and already exploited by the hackers.
+When hackers exploit and expose this vulnerability before the software vendor can update or create a patch, it is called zero-day because the vendor has zero days to fix the issues discovered and already exploited by the hackers.

 Why Are Zero-day Exploits So Dangerous?

 The vulnerability might have been discovered for long and exploited by the hackers before the vendor.
-When the vulnerability is discovered, updates and patches are worked on, exploitation continues as long as the patch and the update have not been downloaded.
+When the vulnerability is discovered, updates and patches are worked on; exploitation continues if the patch and the update have not been downloaded.

 What Is A Software Vulnerability?

-As mentioned earlier, in the process of programming software, some mistakes are made.
+As mentioned earlier, some mistakes are made in the process of programming software.
 These mistakes might be a result of tight deadlines and other things.

 These mistakes are called bugs and become vulnerabilities when discovered by hackers.

-When this software is released, the programmers and developers will get feedback from users to know what the problems are.
-These problems are then addressed and fixes come in form of patches and updates.
+When this software is released, the programmers and developers will get users’ feedback to know the problems.
+These problems are then addressed, and fixes come in patches and updates.

 What COVID-19 Taught Us: Prepping Cybersecurity For The Next Crisis?